Ready to Refinance

 Review and sign your loan documents, then celebrate being closer to achieving your goals.

 Many experts recommend that your mortgage payment (including home insurance, property taxes, and any mortgage insurance) be 28% or less of your gross monthly income.
 For example, if your annual household income is $120,000, your gross monthly income would be $10,000.
-Therefore, you’d want to keep their monthly mortgage payment to $2,800 or less.
+Therefore, you’d want to keep your monthly mortgage payment to $2,800 or less.

 Generally speaking, these five factors play a major role in determining whether you qualify for a home loan, how much you can borrow, and at what interest rate: